 Dawna Middleton | Artist | Model

-In 2019, Dawna sought to rekindle a dream to be a print model; one she began at the age of 17.
-She believes it is never too late to achieve one's goal.
-She also works part-time with Eden Village, a tiny home community helping the homeless with a new start.
+In 2019, I sought to rekindle a dream to be a print model; one I began at the age of 17.
+I believe it is never too late to achieve one's goal.

 One is truly abundant when they can fill their days with projects they are passionate about!